Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 7. Do not permit children to adjust the heater controls or move the heater.

-9. Never sit on a gas heater.
+9. Never sit on a gas bayonet heater.

 Windows covering that can be wind blown into the heater should be restrained.

-13. Never place the gas heater where towels or other objects could fall on the heater and start a fire.
+13. Never place the gas bayonet heater where towels or other objects could fall on the heater and start a fire.

-14. Gas heaters should only be used in rooms with adequate ventilation.
+14.A gas bayonet heater should only be used in rooms with adequate ventilation.

 Fixed ventilation must conform to local regulations.

-15. Never use a portable gas heater in a bedroom, bathroom, toilet, sauna or a room used for sleeping.
+15. Never use a portable gas bayonet heater in a bedroom, bathroom, toilet, sauna or a room used for sleeping.

 Certain flued heaters may be used in bedrooms but check the manufacturer’s specifications before such use.